jgkme/Add-Remote-Torrent/memory-bank/techContext.md

 ## 2. Torrent Client WebUI APIs
 -   Interaction with various torrent client APIs (qBittorrent, Transmission, Deluge initially) is abstracted via client-specific handlers in the `api_handlers/` directory.
 -   Each handler manages the specific authentication, request/response formats, and endpoints for its client (e.g., qBittorrent's form-data and cookie auth, Transmission's JSON-RPC with session ID, Deluge's JSON-RPC with session cookie).
+-   The qBittorrent handler includes a version check to handle API differences between versions (e.g., using `stopped` instead of `paused` for newer versions).
 -   Common parameters like torrent URL, paused state, tags/labels, category are mapped to client-specific API fields within each handler.

 ## 3. Data Storage (`chrome.storage.local`) Structure (Conceptual - Expanded)